 Throughout your day, whether you’re doing the laundry, getting the mail, or preparing a snack, it may often be quicker and easier to do these daily tasks while your child with multiple disabilities is listening to music or perhaps sitting on the couch with her grandmother.
 Although it’s not possible to involve her in every aspect of every task you do, if she doesn’t have some involvement, she won’t be doing what other family members do and won’t be learning new things.
 Pick one or two tasks a day where you can have your child participate with you.
 Perhaps she can help take the laundry out of the dryer and put it into a basket.
 As you fold the laundry, you can have her fold a few washcloths.
 Then give her the chance to put those away in the linen closet.
 It may take your child time to learn to do many things, but starting her at an early age in trying to do them will be very helpful.

-You may also find it quicker and easier to go out to shop, see a movie, or visit with friends if you don't have your child with multiple disabilities with you.
-All parents need some "adult time" to go out and do the things they want without their children along, so take some time for yourself.
+You may also find it quicker and easier to go out to shop, see a movie, or visit with friends if you don’t have your child with multiple disabilities with you.
+All parents need some “adult time” to go out and do the things they want without their children along, so take some time for yourself.
 But, if you can, try to balance that time with opportunities for your child to go with you.
 If her attention span is short, her medical issues significant, or her behavior challenging, it can help to plan for success.
 Rather than taking her with you to the grocery store when you have 20 or more items to buy, bring her along when you need only one or two.
-If the items you need are ones that she likes, so much the better.
 This way, you can be in and out quickly yet still give her a chance to learn how to push the cart, put an item in the cart, and pay for her purchase.

 If You Have Other Children